YumaWorks/yangpp/docs/source/yangpp/yangpp-intro.rst

    to link a referenced class to a specific class instance.

 -  Late assignment of the schema node name used for the class root.
-   The :ref:`class-name-stmt` is used within the :ref:`uses-class-stmt` for this purpose.
+   The :ref:`root-name-stmt` is used within the :ref:`uses-class-stmt` for this purpose.